-Introduction to Digital Imaging & New Media
+Introduction to Digital Imaging and New Media

 This course is designed to develop basic skills and conceptual understandings in digital creative arts applications.
 It provides a practical and theoretical introduction to the basic methods and materials of new media arts with an emphasis on digital photography, digital imaging and software manipulation.
 This course is also designed to be flexible enough to adapt to new and changing technologies, individual student needs, and individual staffing specialities.

 - Semester 1 - 2015

 1. Knowledge of the methods, materials and equipment necessary for digital image capture and manipulation.

 2. Skills in the application of digital image capture and manipulation.

 4. Familiarity with the historical and conceptual underpinnings of the creative use of digital imaging technologies.